AMDatIMDEA/tda-segmentor/README.md

 * TTK must be installed from the source code and detailed instructions can be found here (https://topology-tool-kit.github.io/installation.html)
-* To install TTK from source, first Paraview must be compiled from sources, and on a linux machine it is recommended to install ParaView-v5.9.1 while on a Mac machine it is recommended to install ParaView-v5.10.1
+* To install TTK from source, first Paraview must be compiled from sources, and on a linux machine it is recommended to install the latest available software from the website, i.e. Paraview-v5.11.1 and ttk-1.2.0

-* Once Paraview is installed, to install TTK, we must use the developer version of TTK directly from the GitHub repo (https://github.com/topology-tool-kit/ttk) using the following commands :
+* For a Mac machine, it is recommended to install ParaView-v5.10.1 and once Paraview is installed, to install TTK, we must use the developer version of TTK directly from the GitHub repo (https://github.com/topology-tool-kit/ttk) using the following commands :
   * **git clone https://github.com/topology-tool-kit/ttk.git**